-ASRC president & CEO, Rex A. Rock, Sr. explained, “This decision will have a negative impact on our region and the entire state of Alaska.
-It is critical for the Department of Interior to define a clear path forward so businesses can move ahead with certainty and our people can continue to have meaningful employment opportunities.”
+UIC President and CEO, Anthony E. Edwardsen, explained, “We have a vested interest in helping to grow the industrial sector in the Alaskan Arctic and any delays or uncertainty will have a negative impact on our shareholders, our community, and the entire state of Alaska.
+Responsible oil and gas development in the Chukchi Sea provides long-term employment opportunities for our people.
+It is critical for the Department of Interior to define a clear path forward so that we can move ahead with certainty and our people can continue to have confidence in the availability of meaningful employment opportunities.”